quixio/quix-docs/docs/connect/kafka-to-aws-athena.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS Athena using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS Athena

-AWS Athena is a powerful interactive query service that allows users to analyze data stored in Amazon S3 using standard SQL queries.
-With Athena, there is no need to set up complex ETL processes or manage infrastructure, as it provides a simple and cost-effective solution for querying data on-demand.
-Users can easily run ad-hoc queries to gain valuable insights from their data, making it a valuable tool for data analysts and business intelligence professionals.
-Additionally, AWS Athena integrates seamlessly with other AWS services, providing a flexible and scalable solution for querying large datasets in the cloud.
+AWS Athena is a serverless interactive query service that allows users to easily analyze large amounts of data stored in Amazon S3 using standard SQL.
+With Athena, users can quickly and easily run ad-hoc queries on data without the need to set up complex infrastructure or manage servers.
+This technology is particularly useful for organizations that need to analyze and gain insights from vast amounts of data without the overhead of traditional data warehousing solutions.
+Athena seamlessly integrates with other AWS services, making it a versatile and powerful tool for data analysis in the cloud.

 ## Integrations